Undergraduate Admitted Student Next Steps

 Review all your information

-We’re excited to have you join CCA, but we know coming to college is a big choice, for both you and your family.
-That’s why we ensure you can understand all aspects of your offer—information you’ll need as you make your acceptance decision.
+We’re excited to have you join CCA, but we know choosing a college is an important decision for both you and your family.
+That’s why we’re committed to providing you with everything you need to understand your offer as you make your acceptance decision.

-You should also review your financial aid, review your transfer credits, schedule an Admitted Student Appointment to go over your offer with an admissions counselor, and explore your housing options online.
+You should also learn about steps to take for financial aid eligibility, review your transfer credits, schedule an Admitted Student Appointment to go over your offer with an admissions counselor, and explore your housing options online.
 If you already know you’d like to accept your offer and attend CCA, awesome!
 You can submit your enrollment deposit now and get started with the next steps.

 Financial Aid

-- For U.S. citizens, complete the Free Application for Federal Student Aid (FAFSA) and include CCA's federal school code 001127.
+U.S. citizens will need to complete the Free Application for Federal Student Aid (FAFSA) and include CCA's federal school code 001127.

 International students

-International students are not eligible for federal and state financial aid, so do not need to fill out the forms mentioned above.
-Explore additional financial aid information and resources for international students.
+International students are not eligible for federal and state financial aid and do not need to fill out the forms mentioned above.

 Invest in your future